KDSBirdi/Music-Genre-Classification-Web-App/README.md

 # 🎶Music Genre Classification Website🎶
-## Ever wondered how the music you listen gets classified as 'Romantic', 'Jazz', 'Pop', etc.?
+### Ever wondered how the music you listen gets classified as 'Romantic', 'Jazz', 'Pop', etc.?
 Well it is mostly done manually.
-## How about a website that allows you to classify a music on your computer?
+### How about a website that allows you to classify a music on your computer?
 Sounds interesting right..🌟

+### Brief Overview about the project
 #### Let me give you a brief overview how it's done.
 So, a music or any audio file is a combination of various tempos, zero-crossings, chromagrams, MFCCS, etc. When we take out a feature suppose MFCCS of a complete audio file it is basically a 2D-array of shape (20,x) where 20 represents parameters of MFCCS feature such as MFCCS1, MFCCS2, MFCCS3, etc. X represents the size values of these parameters.
 The larger the audio file, the larger is it's value.
 Finally, a ML algorithm helps in predicting the final genre of the music!

 ### Before going further and explain you everything, how about taking a look at website?? 😍 Video Link ⬇️